d3sformal/debug-infra-gentests/notes/000-TODOs.md

 * providing more parameters in the configuration file, customizing the instrumentation
     * other parameters supplied to the pass currently
     * module-based filtering, etc.

+## Prove that adding module metadata does not "break" clang

+The inserted module metadata shift the order of other metadata.
+Some clang tests [fail because of this](../README.md#note-on-clang-tests).
+The tests match the IR literally and do not allow for more metadata to exist in between.

+Figuring out how to make our patch of `clang/lib/CodeGen/CodeGenModule.cpp` insert the metadata as the *last* entries would make the tests pass without the need for the lengthy hand-wavy explanation.